 Comparison of models, visualization and results of gene expression quantification and conclusions.

 The session will take place in the room ‘salle de formation’ at the INRA center of Toulouse-Auzeville.

-Bookings: RNAseq alignment and transcripts assemblies
+Bookings: RNAseq alignment, quantification and transcripts discovery

 Bookings have closed for this event.